6 Essentials of Successful Audits in Manufacturing

 Process Audit: This is an audit process that confirms that all processes are performed correctly, efficiently, and within their defined and established limits.
-Process audits look at operations, responses to issues, and overall procedures to see if they meet specifications.
+Process audits look at operations, responses to issues and overall procedures to see if they meet specifications.

 When preparing for a process audit, addressing the following areas is vital.

 Know the answers to these questions: which equipment is used in the specific process being audited?
 When is planned maintenance for the equipment?
-When was the last maintenance and repair dates, including all parts replaced or repairs made?
+When were the last maintenance and repair dates, including all parts replaced or repairs made?